PabloB07/Journey_Template/README.md

 - PurgeCSS configuration to help with CSS file sizes
 - Custom defaults for button and form elements
 - Omniauth with Twitter all views, model, controllers and shared are improved

+### Things to come on this template
+- Stripe integration
+- RUTify integration
+- MAdmin integration
+- Noticed integration
+- MercadoPago integration

+More soon!